 The SIU service is responsible for participating in cases/clinics and managing the patients of the SIU attending urologists: Drs.
-Köhler, Schwartz and Gorbonos.
+Köhler, and Schwartz.
 One day per week, the adjunct faculty (Drs.
 Grampsas and Wilson are also covered by the SIU service.
 The areas of urology encompassed by the SIU service include:

 - General Urology